On the Ubiquity of (Almost) Contact Structures in Hot MQCD at Intermediate Coupling: Introduction

-$G_2$-structure manifolds are ubiquitous to fluxed ${\cal M}$-theory compactifications \cite{G2-structure-M-theory}.
+Now, continuing on with the last (Math-related) bullet, $G_2$-structure manifolds are ubiquitous to fluxed ${\cal M}$-theory compactifications \cite{G2-structure-M-theory}.
 Manifolds with Almost Contact Structures (which induce a complex structure on the ``transverse geometry'') could be thought of as odd-dimensional analogs of even-dimesional manifolds equipped with almost complex structures.
-The obstruction of the existence of nowhere vanishing vector fields on closed manifolds essential to the existence of ACS, is non-vanishing Euler charactersitic.
+The obstruction of the existence of nowhere vanishing vector fields on closed manifolds essential to the existence of Almost Contact Structure (ACS) , is non-vanishing Euler charactersitic.
 As the Euler characteristic of odd-dimensional manifolds is vanishing, therefore odd-dimensional manifolds may support ACS.
-Seven-dimensional manifolds equipped with $G_2$-structure are known to provide an Almost Contact 3 Structure (AC(3)S).
+Seven-dimensional manifolds equipped with $G_2$-structure are known to provide Almost Contact 3-Structures (AC3S).
 The existence of nowhere-vanishing vector fields implies that the structure group of the tangent bundle is reducible which has an implication on the amount of SUSY preserved by the vacuum.
 Also, a seven-fold supporting a $G_2$ structure can be shown to admit an Almost Contact Metric Structure (ACMS) and this implies that the structure group reduces to $SU(3)$.
-In fact, there exist at least three non-zero vector fields on a manifold with $G_2$ structure which provides the manifold with an AC3MS.
+In fact, there exist at least three non-zero vector fields on a manifold with $G_2$ structure which provides the manifold with Almost Contact Metric 3-Structures (ACM3S).

 The use of $G$-structure torsion classes is a very useful tool for classifying, specially non-K\"{a}hler geometries.
 A complete classification of the $SU(n)$ structures relevant to non-supersymmetric string vacua, does not exist \cite{Ossa et al[2013]}.

-In the context of $SU(3)$-structure manifolds, non-supersymmetric type II vacua on $SU(3)$-structure manifolds were studied in \cite{P. G. Camara+M. Grana [2007]} and classified using calibrations in \cite{D. Luest-et-al[2008]}, and similar solutions in heterotic string theory were obtained in \cite{D. Luest-et-al[2010]} - see \cite{J. G. J. Held's thesis [2012]} for $G_2$ structures relevant to non-supersymmetric vacua in heterotic(${\cal M}$-) SUGRA.
+In the context of $SU(3)$-structure manifolds, non-supersymmetric type II vacua on $SU(3)$-structure manifolds were studied in \cite{P. G. Camara+M. Grana [2007]} and classified using calibrations in \cite{D. Luest-et-al[2008]}, and similar solutions in heterotic string theory were obtained in \cite{D. Luest-et-al[2010]} - see \cite{J. G. J. Held's thesis [2012]} for $G_2$ structures relevant to non-supersymmetric vacua in heterotic(${\cal M}$-) supergravity.